sqlxpert/lights-off-aws/README.md

 module.
 The instructions cover installation in one region, in one AWS account.

 [Enhanced region support](https://www.hashicorp.com/en/blog/terraform-aws-provider-6-0-now-generally-available#enhanced-region-support)
-in v6.0.0 of the Terraform AWS provider, makes it possible to deploy the same module in multiple regions without defining a separate provider for each region.
+in v6.0.0 of the Terraform AWS provider makes it possible to deploy the same module in multiple regions without defining a separate provider for each region.
 You can add a `for_each` loop over a set of AWS region codes to the `module` block and set `region = each.key`&nbsp;.
 This is still only suitable